 “What are these bugs called?”
 Liam asked as we flipped over each mushroom we picked to blow off the tiny mites that burrowed deep into the folds of the underside of the mushroom cap.
 “Probably blow mites,” I replied assuredly, not knowing or caring the scientific name for these aggravating little bugs.
 At the exposure to light, the mites wriggled out from between the folds and with our gusts of breath, floated to the ground below.

-We were working on our first farm task that morning.
+We were working on our first task that morning.
 The mushroom tent was pitched down the road from the farm and tucked away in a small clearing in the woods.
 About 20 logs were leaned against each other, protected from the elements by a yellow tarp, each inoculated with enough spores to produce dozens of mushrooms.
 Crouching under the tarp, we gently slid our fingers under the caps of each mushroom: a lip curled under meant it was still growing while a flattened out lip signaled it was ready to be picked.
 We sliced off each mushroom as the base, blew away the “blowmites”, and tossed them into the bag.

 My college friend Liam and I set off from Brooklyn on a Thursday night, driving winding upstate roads in unnerving blackness, still wound tight from the rigors of work that week and the stress of battling our boroughs.
 With the need to be outside tugging at us and unused summer Fridays accumulating, we decided to WWOOF upstate for a weekend.
 Worldwide Opportunities on Organic Farms (WWOOFING) is an organization that connects farmers with willing workers and offers room and food in exchange for manual farm labor.
-While not for those who prefer hotel beds and 5 star restaurants, WWOOFing is an inexpensive and immersive ecotourism experience — think Airbnb for farms.
+While not for those who prefer hotel beds and Michelin-starred restaurants, WWOOFing is an inexpensive and immersive ecotourism experience — think Airbnb for farms.

 After scouring the WWOOF website and contacting multiple people, the farm we chose was tucked into the foothills of the Catskills.
 Oneonta, New York is a small farming town with one main street running along the Susquehanna River.
 We drove by countless rust-colored barns, silos looming overhead, hay barrels stacked high, and various homemade signs indicating what’s being sold at each.